shred/kaminari/README.md

 You can frequently poll the `/status` endpoint for lightnings and other sensor values.
 This can be done either manually or automated.

 [Geordi](https://geordi.shredzone.org) is a tool that frequently polls the status and stores the samples in a Postgresql database.
 It supports Kaminari directly.
 [Grafana](https://grafana.com/) can be used for visualising the results.

-## 3D Printed Case

-As a contribution, there is a [3D printed case](case/README.md) included in this project.
-It's not an universal case, so you might have to modify it to your needs first.

 ## FAQ